SpeedyTechie/zookeeper-ai/README.md

-# zookeeper-ai
+# Zookeeper
-AI for managing Yahoo!
-Fantasy Football teams
+Zookeeper is an AI for managing Yahoo!
+Fantasy Football teams.